python-trio/trio/docs/source/reference-core.rst

 standard way of aborting a large and complex piece of code: we raise an exception.

-Here's the idea: whenever you call one of trio's built-in async functions like ``await trio.sleep(...)`` or ``await sock.recv(...)`` – see :ref:`checkpoints` – then the first thing that function does is to check if there's a surrounding cancel scope whose timeout has expired, or otherwise been cancelled.
+Here's the idea: whenever you call a cancellable function like ``await trio.sleep(...)`` or ``await sock.recv(...)`` – see :ref:`checkpoints` – then the first thing that function does is to check if there's a surrounding cancel scope whose timeout has expired, or otherwise been cancelled.
 If so, then instead of performing the requested operation, the function fails immediately with a :exc:`Cancelled` exception.
 In this example, this probably happens somewhere deep inside the bowels of ``do_http_get``.
 The exception then propagates out like any normal exception (you could even catch it if you wanted, but that's generally a bad idea), until it reaches the ``with move_on_after(...):``.
 And at this point, the :exc:`Cancelled` exception has done its job – it's successfully unwound the whole cancelled scope – so :func:`move_on_after` catches it, and execution continues as normal after the ``with`` block.
 And this all works correctly even if you have nested cancel scopes, because every :exc:`Cancelled` object carries an invisible marker that makes sure that the cancel scope that triggered it is the only one that will catch it.

 Handling cancellation